Posts Tagged Pharma

 This week, panels of non-FDA experts reviewed the clinical data for Merck’s* boceprevir and Vertex’s telaprevir for potential market approval as first-in-class** treatments for patients infected with hepatitis C.

 Are telaprevir and boceprevir perfect drugs?
 No. Each has side effects.
+There are the proven side effects of Xarelto even.
 I’ll note, however, that the “nasty rash,” the most common adverse effect (AE) of telaprevir, was generally mild to moderate and treatable with antihistamines or corticosteroid creams.
 Only 2% of subjects discontinued treatment because of the rash.
 So it’s an AE that is tolerable.

 The drugs will also be quite expensive: $35-40K per course of treatment.
 Yikes almighty!
 Yet these are complex molecules that are not facile to synthesize.
 Also, consider that a liver transplant costs in the order of $250K to $310K (and higher).